malekijoo/NSGA2/README.md

+# NSGA2

-This is an implementation of NSGA2 algorithms with complex multi Objectives and Constraints (penalty approach).
+This is an implementation of **NSGA2** algorithms
+with complex Objectives and Constraints (penalty approach).

-The NSGA2 is an evelothinary algorithms used for Decision making on a Real-World problem.
+The NSGA2 is an evolutionary algorithm used for Decision-making on a Real-World problem.